New details released about recent deadly plane crash in Washington County

 WASHINGTON COUNTY, Ark.
-(KFTA) — The National Transportation Safety Board (NTSB) has released a preliminary report with new details regarding a recent deadly plane crash in Washington County.
+(KNWA) — The National Transportation Safety Board (NTSB) has released a preliminary report with new details regarding a recent deadly plane crash in Washington County.

 The crash was caused by flying at night during certain weather conditions and having no flight plan, according to preliminary report.